Frequently Asked Questions

 How do I schedule my first appointment?

 Call or email Dr. Danda to ensure you are a good fit for her services, review financial and office policies, and then schedule the appointment.
-You will have the option of scheduling with her directly or using the secure client portal online: https://drdanda.clientsecure.me
+You will have the option of scheduling with her directly or using the secure client portal online one you are registered and have activated the client portal: https://drdanda.clientsecure.me

 How long is the wait for scheduling an appointment for a new client?